Saturday, November 30, 2024

 Salvador Dali, Christ of St. John of the Cross

-The snake on the stake that God commanded Moses to make, was a dead snake - prefiguring God's gospel promise of the Seed of the Woman crushing the serpent’s head (Gen. 3:15) and healing, yes, saving His people from His fiery judgment.
+Though I prefer the idea that the fiery flying serpent pictures the Messiah, could it be that the snake on the stake that God commanded Moses to make was simply picturing a dead snake - prefiguring God's gospel promise of the Seed of the Woman crushing the serpent’s head (Gen. 3:15) and healing, yes, saving His people from His fiery judgment?
 “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.
 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:14-16).

 Keep in mind that the “anointed cherub” was thrown out God’s holy mountain, the garden of Eden (Ezek.
 28:14) as seen in the following, “And war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.
 Then I heard a loud voice saying in heaven, “Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down” (Rev. 12:7-10).
 “And He said to them, “I saw Satan fall like lightning from heaven” (Luke 10:18).